lookit/lookit-api/docs/source/api-documentation.rst

 ---------------------------------
 GET /api/v1/children/

 Permissions: Must be authenticated.
 You can only view children that have responded to studies you have permission to view, or your own children.

-**SUPERUSER EXCEPTION:** Superusers can view all children of active users in the database via this endpoint.
+Users with *can_read_all_user_data* permissions can view all children of active users in the database via this endpoint.

 Ordering: Children can be sorted by birthday using the *ordering* query parameter.
 For example, to sort oldest to youngest: